Thursday, October 1, 2009

 So how do I know if I'm covered under "just cause" eviction protections?

 Ah, this question is a set up, as it allows me to explain some of the complexities of these laws.
-The following communities have both rent control and "just cause" eviction: San Francisco, Oakland, Berkeley, Los Angeles, Santa Monica and West Hollywood.
-San Jose, Palm Springs, Hayward and Beverly Hills have rent control, but no eviction protections.
+The following communities have both rent control and "just cause" eviction: San Francisco, Oakland, Berkeley, Hayward, Los Angeles, Santa Monica, West Hollywood, Beverly Hills and Palm Springs.
+San Jose has rent control, but no eviction protections.
 San Diego, however, has "just cause" eviction, but no rent control.
 A few other communities have mediation programs or very limited rent control.
 Those won't help you in this situation, and your "protection" is limited to that provided by state and federal law.

 But it gets even more complicated.
 Some "just cause" laws provide protection to tenants who aren't covered by the rent control provisions of the local ordinances.
 Yes, it is confusing, but that's because the real estate interests sought (and received, of course) help from the State Legislature in limiting tenants' rights after communities with tenant majorities forced the passage of rent control and "just cause" eviction ordinances.
 This legislation, knows and the Costa-Hawkins Rental Housing Act or, simply, Costa-Hawkins, imposed severe limits on local laws, exempting all single-family houses and many condominiums from rent control, and requiring that all local laws allow for vacancy decontrol.
 However, it did not prohibit local ordinances from protecting tenants in these units from unjust eviction, so the "just cause" eviction protections may apply even if your unit isn't covered by rent control.